rdp/ffmpeg-windows-build-helpers/README.md

 ./cross_compile_ffmpeg.sh -h
 to see them all

-Also NB that you can "cross compile" mp4box if you "uncomment" the build_mp4box lines neear the end of the script.
+Also NB that you can also "cross compile" mp4box if you pass in the appropriate command line parameter.

 Feedback welcome roger-projects@googlegroups.com